EvilSupahFly/Script-Collection/makePS4/README.md

 # makePS4 – PlayStation-Compatible Media Converter

-`makePS4` and `batchPS4` are Bash functions designed to convert video files into a **PlayStation-safe MP4 format** that plays reliably on **PS4 and PS5** via **DLNA or USB**, avoiding buffering, crashes, and codec incompatibilities, and meant to be added to a user's `~/.bashrc` or to `/etc/bash.bashrc` for easy access, though you could make stand-alone scripts out of them, if you wanted.
+`makePS4` and `batchPS4` are Bash functions designed to convert video files into a **PlayStation-safe MP4 format** that plays reliably on **PS4 and PS5** via **DLNA or USB**, avoiding buffering, crashes, and codec incompatibilities.
+They're meant to be added to a user's `~/.bashrc` or to `/etc/bash.bashrc` for easy access, though you could make stand-alone scripts out of them, if you wanted.

 The design favours **boring but correct** defaults: predictable playback, stable bitrates, and formats Sony’s media players actually like.